rcrowder/EncodingSpecificityPrinciple/Theory.md

 Outer middle ear processing (PCP) can be approximated with 2nd order Butterworth filter?
 (Lf 450 Hz, Hf 8000 Hz)

 The basilar membrane of the cochlea is tonotopic.
+Location of middle ectosylvian gyrus, and tonotopic organization in approx. dorsoventrally across the gyrus.

 Feature extraction (150 - 400 ms)
  * relative piches (~1500 frequencies),